 5.1.
-For the course Whiteboard, projector, computer 5.2.
-For the applications Computers, specific software (SICStus Prolog).
-Mandatory attendance of seminars and laboratory works.
+For the course 5.2.
+For the applications

 6.1 Professional competences C2 Designing hardware, software and communication components (5 credit points) C2.1 Describing the structure and functioning of computational, communication and software components and systems C2.2 Explaining the role, interaction and functioning of hardware, software and communication components C2.3 Building the hardware and software components of some computing systems using algorithms, design methods, protocols, languages, data structures, and technologies C2.4 Evaluating the functional and non-functional characteristics of the computing systems using specific metrics C2.5 Implementing hardware, software and communication systems 6.2 Cross competences N/A